seoninja13/WindowsDoorsWebsiteReact/docs/web-scraping.md

 - `site-structure.json`: Contains information about the site structure and navigation
 - `urls.txt`: Contains a list of all URLs
 - `sitemap.xml`: Contains an XML sitemap
+- `screenshots/`: Directory containing screenshots of all pages
+- `crawl-stats.json`: Contains statistics about the crawl process

+As of May 6, 2025, the crawler has successfully completed a comprehensive crawl of the Window World LA website, extracting 199 pages, taking 199 screenshots, and identifying 656 UI components.
+For detailed information about the completed crawl, see the [Crawl4AI Completion Analysis](./crawl4ai-completion-analysis.md) document.

 ### API Routes